Guidelines Application and Approval Process Fees Additional Information

 - Limit entire name to 20 characters in length, due to sign-space limitations

 See full list of naming guidelines in the New Street Name Application

 Why should a street name be changed?

-• There may be cases where a street name is desired by adjoining property owners.
+- Desire of property owners: There may be cases where a street name is desired by adjoining property owners.
 Unless there is a public purpose to be served, requesting a name change is not encouraged, for it requires considerable cost to the residents and to service providers such as the City and private utility companies

 If the reason for a street name change is to eliminate or reduce problems associated with a street address or to facilitate emergency service delivery, then the City will initiate and process the street name petition.

-If the City is initiating the process and has not received a petition from one or more of the adjoining owners, the Planning staff will notify all affected property owners and tenants to solicit suggestions for a unique county-wide street name.
-Upon receipt of the responses, the Planning staff will review them for duplications, and resurvey the affected property owners and tenants to determine the most acceptable names from among the non-duplicate suggestions.
+If the City is initiating the process and has not received a petition from one or more of the adjoining owners, the Transportation staff will notify all affected property owners and tenants to solicit suggestions for a unique county-wide street name.
+Upon receipt of the responses, the Transportation staff will review them for duplications, and resurvey the affected property owners and tenants to determine the most acceptable names from among the non-duplicate suggestions.

 Once the City Council changes a street name, when does it become effective and who does the City notify?

 In most cases the effective date will be either the July 1 or January 2 following City Council action.
 In many instances, after communication with residents and property owners, an effective date agreeable to all parties can be reached.
 In some instances, the adopted street name change resolution by Raleigh City Council will require a plat with the old and new street names on it to be recorded at the Wake County Register of Deeds.